zun-liang/fem-intro-component-with-signup-form/README.md

 - how to style chrome autofill: -webkit-autofill
 - input focus
-- how to style placeholder (Firefox defauly opacity is 0.45)
+- how to style placeholder (Firefox default opacity is 0.45)
 - style.setProperty
 - input outline